-- Outcomes: Q4 2021 referrals increased by a substantial 60.6 percent subsequent to an already highly significant increase of 32.7 percent in Q3. - Drivers: Restoration referrals represented in this figure increased significantly during Q4 2019 before dropping sharply in the Q1 2020 and Q2 2020 reporting periods.
+- Outcomes: Q1 2022 referrals subsided by 8.9 percent subsequent to two consecutive quarters of skyrocketing growth in referrals resulting in a more than doubling (104%) of referrals prior to Q1 2022's pause in growth. - Drivers: Restoration referrals represented in this figure increased significantly during Q4 2019 before dropping sharply in the Q1 2020 and Q2 2020 reporting periods.
 During the entire period covered by Figure 13, a clear upward trend line presents itself in the data showing sustained demand increases, occasionally punctuated by brief, sharp declines that are outstripping capacity gains and adding strain to our systems.
 With the significant increases in referrals during Q3 and Q4 2021, demand has surpassed pre-pandemic levels.
+Based on continued record level competency evaluation referrals, it appears the downstream impacts on restoration referrals will continue for the foreseeable future.

 Figure 14.
-Shows Total WSH and ESH Combined Referrals for Inpatient Restorations
+Shows Total WSH and ESH Combined Referrals for Inpatient Restorations FIGURE 14.